ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_about.rst

       ansible-test integration --list-targets

-If a collection already has integration tests, they are stored in ``tests/integration/targets/*`` subdirectories of the collection repository.
+If a collection already has integration tests, you can find them stored in the collection repository's ``tests/integration/targets/*`` subdirectories.

 If you use ``bash`` and the ``argcomplete`` package is installed with ``pip`` on your system, you can also get a full target list.